 Now an integral part of the fantasy world

 Trolls originated from Norwegian fairies, but today they are mainly known as monsters that appear in fantasy stories.

 They are well known not only in the Scandinavian countries but also in Japan, Asia, and Europe.

 Trolls have become indispensable and well-known characters in Japanese fantasy works.

 Trolls have also appeared in the Harry Potter series by J.K.
-Rowling and the Dragon Quest series as large monsters equipped with a piece of cloth and a club.
+Rowling and the Dragon Quest series as giant monsters equipped with a piece of cloth and a club.

-Thus, trolls are depicted in all kinds of movies, novels, and games as enemy characters.
+Thus, trolls are depicted as enemy characters in movies, novels, and games.

 Furthermore, in Finnish author Tove Jansson’s “Moomin,” the main character Moomin’s official name is Moomintroll.

-The “Moomin” are also based on trolls, although their design is very different from the trolls commonly associated with Norway.
+The “Moomin” is also based on trolls, although their design differs from those commonly associated with Norway.